On concentric fractal spheres and spiral shells: Dimensions and impossible concentric spheres

 Note that $n_r$ increases as $r$ decreases.
 Hence, for small enough $r$ (in a way that depends only on $p, c_1, c_2, d$), the relation \eqref{eq: dimB choice of n_r} actually implies where the comparability constant depends only on $p, c_1, c_2, d$.
 The similarity ratio of $g_{n_r}$ is comparable to $n_r^{-p}$.
 Since $n_r^p r\simeq n_r^{-1}$ by \eqref{eq: dimB nr and r compar}, without loss of generality, we can assume that $r$ is small enough, in a way solely dependent on $p$ and the comparability constant in the former relation, so that $n_r^p r$ is smaller than $\min\{r_0,r_0'\}$.
-This ensures that \eqref{eq: N_r similar} can be applied for the fixed $r$, which along with \eqref{eq: dimB of B_0} and \eqref{eq: dimB nr and r compar} results in for the fixed tiny $\epsilon>0$.
+This ensures that \eqref{eq: N_r similar} can be applied to relate $N_r(B_0)$ and $N_r(g_{n_r}(B_0))$ for the fixed $r$.
+By \eqref{eq: dimB of B_0}, \eqref{eq: dimB nr and r compar}, this results in for the fixed tiny $\epsilon>0$.

 Since for any $j\in \{1,\dots, n_r\}$ the similarity ratio of $g_j$ is comparable to $j^{-p}$, and noting that $j^p r\leq n_r^p r<\min\{r_0,r_0'\}$ and $S_j=g_j(S_0)$, we similarly have by \eqref{eq: N_r similar} that